awsdocs/amazon-sagemaker-developer-guide/doc_source/model-monitor-model-quality-schedule.md

 # Schedule Model Quality Monitoring Jobs<a name="model-monitor-model-quality-schedule"></a>

-For general information about scheduling monitoring jobs, see [Schedule Monitoring Jobs](model-monitor-scheduling.md)\.
+For general information about scheduling monitoring jobs, see [Schedule monitoring jobs](model-monitor-scheduling.md)\.
 For model quality monitoring, you also have to consider the fact that the availability of ground truth labels might be delayed\.

 **Topics**